-The Charitable Travel Fund will support the United Purpose AFFA Women and Girls For the Future group and twenty-two other women’s groups of market gardeners in Guinea, West Africa, to protect and rebuild their livelihoods following Covid-19 and diversify their customer base, which includes tourism hotels and restaurants currently heavily impacted by the pandemic.
+The Charitable Travel Fund supported the United Purpose AFFA Women and Girls For the Future group and twenty-two other women’s groups of market gardeners in Guinea, West Africa, to protect and rebuild their livelihoods following Covid-19 and diversify their customer base, which includes tourism hotels and restaurants currently heavily impacted by the pandemic.
 The hotels and restaurants are in Conakry and Coyah (close to Conakry), including in the tourist destinations of Soumba Waterfalls, Koba Lake and Kakoulima Hills which have waterfalls and are popular for hiking.

-Our project delivery partner for the Guinea market gardeners is United Purpose, a movement of people and organisations that strive to end poverty and inequality across the globe, moving people beyond aid.
+Our project delivery partner for the Guinea market gardeners was United Purpose, a movement of people and organisations that strive to end poverty and inequality across the globe, moving people beyond aid.
 They have over 40 years’ experience of supporting communities across Africa, Asia and Latin America to address poverty and inequality, working through community-led projects that are at the centre of everything they do.
 United Purpose take an integrated and holistic approach believing the problems that people face, such as low income, not enough food and denial of rights, are all interrelated.
-United Purpose is implementing the project in Guinea with grant support from the Charitable Travel Fund.
+United Purpose implemented the project in Guinea with grant support from the Charitable Travel Fund.

 Can you describe yourself?

 I am Christine Coma, the President of AFFA [women’s group].
 I have a Master’s degree in Business Administration.
 Right now, next to my gardening activities, I’m producing cakes that I sell.

 How has Covid-19 affected your business and family?